 “This is amazing!”, Ashley exclaimed as the slideshow cut to a sketch of Ahsoka Tano appointing Bo-Katan as the provisional leader of Mandalore.
 “I was told she was hanging out on a pony farm”.

 The next sketch showed Ahsoka Force-pushing Maul.
 “It would have been a full-on confrontation,” Hidalgo and Filoni added, explaining that this was how the two knew each other and why Maul mockingly referred to Ahsoka as “Lady Tano” in the Rebels season finale.

 “Even though this particular story really only exists as story ideas, some loose scripts, and things like that, we still consider it to have happened”, Hidalgo explained, “So that’s how we informed the writing in Rebels.
 Because that’s the history that these characters carry in their heads”.

-It’s been some time since the panel took place and E.K.
-Johnston’s novel, Star Wars: Ahsoka, has been out for over a month (at the time of writing) so we now know a little more about Ahsoka’s stand-off with Maul (formerly Darth) and the circumstances surrounding Ahsoka and Rex’s separation and forced exile.
-But many of the events surrounding that bloody civil war – and its aftermath – remain a mystery…
+It’s been some time since the panel took place and at the time of writing, E.K.
+Johnston’s novel, Star Wars: Ahsoka, has been out for over a month.
+So we now know a little more about Ahsoka’s stand-off with Maul (formerly Darth) and the circumstances surrounding Ahsoka and Rex’s separation and forced exile.
+But many of the events surrounding that bloody civil war – and its aftermath – remain a mystery.

 Whether we’ll ever see the Siege of Mandalore in any other spin-off media is anyone’s guess.
 But one thing is clear: the fans are eager to learn more about Ahsoka’s final mission for the Republic.